Afterlyfe: Background

-Promotion

-On December 6, 2022, Yeat announced that he would be touring 27 cities across the U.S. and Canada.
-The tour began on March 1, 2023, in Minneapolis, Minnesota, and will end on April 12 in Denver, Colorado.
-Some fans on social media reacted negatively to the announcement due to the lack of tour dates in Florida.

 Critical reception

 Slant Magazine's Paul Attard noted that the album is "composed of demonic-sounding material with little attention paid to sequencing" and that it's "just Yeat himself slightly pitching his voice up or down an octave—that break up the slowly mounting monotony."
-Concluding his review, he adds that some tracks "display how one-dimensional his style can get when the material is spread too thin", however, he also notes that "despite these flaws, AftërLyfe confirms that in a sea of blatant copycats, Yeat remains a true original—albeit one who’s in desperate need of an editor."
+Concluding his review, he adds that some tracks "display how one-dimensional his style can get when the material is spread too thin", however, he also notes that "despite these flaws, AftërLyfe confirms that in a sea of blatant copycats, Yeat remains a true original—albeit one who's in desperate need of an editor."